hikeventures/hikeventures.github.io/_posts/articles/products/2016-08-14-GoPro-Hero-5-upgrade.markdown

 ## Weight
 The weight of the GoPro Hero4 Black with housing is about 152 grams while the GoPro Hero5 Black weights only 118 grams.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/7c0tlmtpsps" frameborder="0" allowfullscreen></iframe>
+> On our packrafting trip in the Sarek National Park in Sweden we had also a GoPro with us. <a href="https://www.youtube.com/channel/UCnO9Q_m9EaOCrHmmQIBVBNw?sub_confirmation=1" rel="nofollow">Subscribe</a> to our YouTube channel.

 ## Battery
 The battery capacity has increased from 1160 mAh to 1220mAh.